ricky-davis/AstroLauncher/README.md

 # Disable the Port Forward / NAT Loopback check on startup
 DisableNetworkCheck = False

+# Enable/Disable showing server FPS in console.
+This will probably spam your console when playing are in your server
+ShowServerFPSInConsole = True

 # Disable the Web Management Server
 DisableWebServer=False